Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/5_Redis/ReadMe.md

 ## [Multiple data types supported](https://redis.io/docs/manual/data-types/)

 ### [Strings](https://www.w3resource.com/redis/redis-data-types.php)
 - Strings are Redis `most basic data type`.
 - It is the only data type in Memcached, so it is also very natural for newcomers to use it in Redis.
+- There are two ways to store JSON in Redis.
+  - Option1 - `Stringify and then store JSON` in Redis, as string datatype
+  - Option2 - Use [RedisJSON](https://redis.io/docs/stack/json/), which supports JSON value in Redis.
 - Commands
   - `SET <KEY> <VALUE>`
   - `GET <KEY>`